altera-fpga/hls-samples/Tutorials/DesignPatterns/io_streaming/README.md

 For example, imagine that we want the oneAPI kernel to be able to receive UDP packets through the FPGA Ethernet interface.
 Implementing the necessary hardware to process the data coming from the Ethernet pins in oneAPI would be both extremely difficult and inefficient.
 Moreover, there are already many RTL solutions for doing this.
 So instead we implement this low-level logic with RTL in the BSP.
 We expose this flow of data as a much simpler I/O pipe interface to the processing kernels.

->**Note**: The *[I/O Pipes](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/flags-attr-prag-ext/kernel-controls/pipes-extension/i-o-pipes.html)* topic of the *FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide* contains more information on I/O pipe interface.
+>**Note**: The *[I/O Pipes](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/flags-attr-prag-ext/kernel-controls/pipes-extension/i-o-pipes.html)* topic of the *HLS IP Gen Handbook* contains more information on I/O pipe interface.

 This example is illustrated in the figure below, where the BSP connects the Ethernet I/O pins to a MAC IP, the MAC IP to a UDP offload engine IP, and finally the UDP offload engine IP to an I/O pipe.
 This IO pipe can then be simply connected to the processing kernels.
 The details of these connections are abstracted from the oneAPI kernel developer.
 The figure below only shows an input I/O pipe.
 The process is similar for an output IO pipe, but the data flows in the opposite direction.